Skip to main content

 Ransomware Targeting Core Banking Systems

-Ransomware groups increasingly target Indonesian financial institutions' core banking systems, SWIFT infrastructure, and ATM networks.
-A single successful attack can freeze billions in transactions and trigger regulatory penalties under OJK incident response mandates.
+Ransomware groups target core banking systems, SWIFT infrastructure, and ATM networks.
+One successful attack can freeze billions in transactions.
+OJK rules require fast notification.
+That makes slow response doubly costly.

 03